alinabozynski/React_Portfolio/README.md

 ### Run with npm

 Clone this repository and change into it's root directory.\
-If you are running this on Windows, there may be workarounds needed to clone (below), as this was made in WSL.\
+If you are running this on Windows, there may be workarounds needed to clone (below).
+To avoid this, run in WSL (Ubuntu).\
 If not all files cloned (caused by files containing the ':' character), execute the following:

 1. Set git flag with `git config core.protectNTFS false`.